ReadyResearchers/Predicting-NBA-contracts/README.md

 ## Installation

+### Use githubtocolab

+Click [this link](https://colab.research.google.com/github/ReadyResearchers/Predicting-NBA-contracts/blob/main/src/JupiterNotebook.ipynb) and press the
+'play' button in order to run the program.

 In order to be able to run this program.
 You need to follow the installation process that is outlined below.

 `pip install pandas`